datastax/csharp-driver/CONTRIBUTING.md

 ## Building the driver and running tests

-DataStax C# drivers target .NET Framework 4.5.2 and .NET Standard 2.0.
-The test projects target .NET Framework 4.6.2, 4.7.2, 4.8.1 and .NET 6, 7 and 8.
+DataStax C# drivers target .NET Standard 2.0.
+The test projects target .NET 6, 7 and 8.
 To run the code analyzers you need the .NET 8 SDK.

 ### Prerequisites